 Now that we know what headless CMSs and static site generators are, it's time to discuss why we at Startup Development House have chosen Gatsby and Strapi over any other solution.

-Example of Gatsby and Strapi use
+An example of a Gatsby and Strapi use

 After we’ve discussed what stack to use, we could take on that challenge.

 First, we started with creating a basic Gatsby project.
-Thanks to its huge community, there are a lot of starter kits already prepared, so we could choose one that is most suitable for this particular project.
+Thanks to its vast community, there are a lot of starter kits already prepared, so we could choose one that is most suitable for this particular project.
 When we were done with the setup, we could move on to coding.

 Most of the time, coding in Gatsby is very similar to React.
 It also helps that all React packages are available for Gatsby.
 At our company, we really like Styled Components, so we’ve decided to use them as well.
 Thanks to its component-based approach, we could create manageable styles for the whole app.